-Committed - Includes amounts that have been committed by resolution by the Agency's Board of Directors which is the Agency's "highest level of decision-making authority."
-Committed amounts may not be used for any other purpose unless the Board of Directors removes the constraint by similar board action.
+Committed - Includes amounts that have been committed by resolution by the Agency's Officials which is the Agency's "highest level of decision-making authority."
+Committed amounts may not be used for any other purpose unless the Agency Official removes the constraint by similar board action.
 Commitments of fund balance must be made prior to the end of the fiscal year.